DominikaOrlinska/homepage/README.md

 ## Demo
 https://dominikaorlinska.github.io/homepage/
 ## Content
  Hello!
-Thanks for watching my personal homepage.
-You can find there a few words about me, my life and my passions.
+Thanks for taking the time to read my homepage.
+Here you can find a few words about me, my life and my passions.
 Have a nice time :)

 ![My homepage gif](images/Animation.gif)